 Fentanyl is an opioid painkiller that is usually prescribed for severe pain after surgery.
 It works like heroin, oxycodone, and other painkiller medication.
 The critical difference is that fentanyl is one of the most potent opioids ever made.
 It is up to 100 times stronger than morphine and 50 times more powerful than heroin.
-It is so strong that even a minuscule amount can kill you, as shown in the picture below.
+It’s so strong that even a minuscule amount can kill you, as shown in the picture below.

 What drugs are cut with fentanyl?

 While some people actively seek out fentanyl, many people who lose their lives to it never knew they took it.
 This is because fentanyl is being put into other drugs.
-Other opioids have fentanyl added to cut corners and make more money.
+Other opioids have added to cut corners and make more money.

 What is a fentanyl overdose like?

-The signs and symptoms of a fentanyl overdose are similar to other opioids.
-A person overdosing on fentanyl may vomit or act dizzy and disoriented before quickly passing out and going limp.
+The signs and symptoms of a overdose are similar to other opioids.
+A person overdosing on may vomit or act dizzy and disoriented before quickly passing out and going limp.
 They may make gurgling sounds or foam at the mouth, and their breathing will slow down or stop.
-Another telltale sign of a fentanyl overdose are pupils that have contracted down to pinpoints.
+Another telltale sign of a overdose are pupils that have contracted down to pinpoints.
 Finally, their lips and fingernails will turn blue, and their skin will be cold and clammy to the touch.

 What happens to your body when overdosing on fentanyl?

 Fentanyl acts on the same parts of the brain as other opioids, but far more intensely.
 Opioids slow down the part of the brain that controls automatic breathing.
 When someone takes too much fentanyl, they pass out, but their breathing is suppressed.
 This starves their brain and other organs of oxygen.
-Fentanyl and other opioids also cause blood pressure to drop, making getting blood to the brain even more difficult.
+Other opioids also cause blood pressure to drop, making getting blood to the brain even more difficult.
 The brain is very sensitive to oxygen loss.
 Even a few minutes without it can cause death or life-long severe disability.

-People experiencing a fentanyl overdose are unconscious long before they die, so it isn’t clear if death by fentanyl overdose is painful.
+People experiencing a overdose are unconscious long before they die, so it isn’t clear if death by fentanyl overdose is painful.
 However, what is known is that waking up after being saved by Narcan is followed by the pain, nausea, and psychological symptoms of withdrawal.
 Regardless, any withdrawal symptoms from Narcan are temporary.